dayarik111-glitch/IT-ServiceDesk-Case-Studies/Ticket_08_AD_Group_Membership.md

 ## Overview

 A manager requested that an employee have access to a different department because they wanted to do a department transfer.
-The manager requested that this employee have IT infrastructure tool access and remove the other department the user is transferring from, which is the engineering department.
+The manager requested that this employee have IT Infrastructure tool access and remove the other department the user is transferring from, which is the Engineering department.

 ![Ticket overview](Screenshots/Ticket_08/01_Ticket_Overview.png)